 After the Lunar New Year, you should eat a balanced diet, reduce protein, fat, and greasy foods, and add more fruits and vegetables to detoxify your body.
 Avoid using dietary supplements or medications.

-Tet is the longest holiday to rest and eat well.
-People tend to consume more alcohol, soft drinks, high-protein foods and lack of exercise, which increases the risk of disease.
+Tet is the longest holiday for rest and indulgence.
+People tend to consume more alcohol, sugary drinks, high-protein foods, and become less active, increasing their risk of illness.

 Dr. Nguyen Van Thanh, from the Department of Gastroenterology, Hanoi Medical University, stated that consuming too much food overwhelms the liver and kidneys, leading to a buildup of toxins.
 Therefore, detoxification and energy replenishment are necessary, and the safest way to do this is through diet.